ysndr/katacoda-scenarios/pijul/step1.md

 # Setting up

-*Wait until katacoda has inititalized the environment*
+*⚠️ Wait until katacoda has inititalized the environment ⚠️*

 You will find yourself in a docker image with pijul available.
 The working directory is mounted to the `workspace/` folder in the editor window.
 If you want to follow this tutorial locally install pijul as described in its [documentation](https://pijul.org/manual/installing.html)